 Moscow practices this high-level form of military diplomacy with Armenia and Azerbaijan, India and China, and China and Vietnam, so there’s nothing new or groundbreaking in what it agreed to do with India.
 Russia’s motivation behind this latest move is to maintain the decades-long complex military-technical interdependency that has taken shape with India.
 The strengthening of this relationship is especially important in the present day as the only realistic means of stemming the speed of India’s pro-American pivot and optimistically even helping to mildly reverse it in some regards if Russia is lucky.

-It will take at least three years to fulfill the S-400 order, which is a very long time during periods of pronounced worldwide geostrategic reorientation such as the present one.
+It will take at least three years to fulfil the S-400 order, which is a very long time during periods of pronounced worldwide geostrategic reorientation such as the present one.
 To put things into perspective, EuroMaidan hadn’t even begun three years ago, so one should consider just how radically different the world might be three years into the future by the earliest point in time by which Russia could conceivably deliver on its end of the deal.

 Sometimes arrangements like this one are delayed for a bit due to unforeseen factors, which might be why Russia made it clear that 2020 is the earliest time by which the shipment could be ready, not that it will definitively be sent to India by that time.
 It’s crucial to keep this small but important detail in mind because Russia’s public deal with India for S-400 missiles opens the gate for the sale of other state-of-the-art technology to China in the near future, which could be timed for delivery to the People’s Republic at the same time as the anti-air units are to India and thus offset whatever perceived competitive advantage that New Delhi expected to attain from its original purchase.

-This is the very essence of Russia’s military diplomacy and balancing strategy, but unlike in the past two decades, Russia is uniquely poised to expand this policy from China and India to India and Pakistan, though in a qualitatively different – but structurally similar – way which would still in any case make Moscow an even more influential actor in South Asian geopolitics.
+This is the very essence of Russia’s military diplomacy and balancing strategy, but unlike in the past two decades, Russia is uniquely poised to expand this policy from China and India to India and Pakistan, though in a qualitatively different – but structurally similar – way which would still, in any case, make Moscow an even more influential actor in South Asian geopolitics.

 Pakistan is already a huge importer of Chinese weaponry and Russia doesn’t want to interfere with its main international partner’s business dealings, but certain Russian counter-terrorism exports such as small arms, helicopters, and potentially even strike aircraft would actually complement the weaponry that China provides to Pakistan’s conventional forces.
 Just as Chinese armaments help Pakistan confront conventional Indian aggression, so too could Russian provisions assist it in dealing with the unconventional aspects of this such as RAW-backed Taliban and Baloch terrorism.